crandylb/small/README.txt

 used by gcc with -L defining the path to the library, and -ls1 to link any needed modules.
 Note that only "s1" is given to the -l option, and "lib" and ".a" will be assumed automatically.

+libsrc
+This directory contains the source files written in Small for the s1 library in the lib subdirectory, except for grandios and smallio which contain source files written in C in their own subdirectories.

 symacc
 This directory contains an implementation of the symbol table access module,